 Although it’s possible adding a new product to your routine will result in a temporary purge, that’s not to say that all breakouts are your new products’ fault.
 This is what Yads recommends to keep in mind when trying to figure out the difference:

 Does it include any of the ingredients mentioned above?
-(Chemical exfoliants, retinoids, etc.) If your newfound breakouts line up with you introducing a brand new BHA or a Vitamin A then it’s very possible your skin is purging.
+(Retinoids, chemical exfoliants, etc.) If your newfound breakouts line up with you introducing a brand new vitamin A or BHA then it’s very possible your skin is purging. -

-Keep an eye on how long your breakouts hang around on your face, remembering that anywhere between two–six weeks is normal for purging.
+Keep an eye on how long your breakouts hang around on your face, remembering that anywhere between two and six weeks is normal for purging.

 Unfortunately sometimes no matter how much we want to like something, it just isn't right for our skin.
 “If your skin is breaking out and you’re also experiencing redness, itching, flaking, stinging or burning then the product or treatment isn’t the right thing for you,” says Cauchi.